softeerbootcamp4th/data_engineering_course_materials/missions/W3/M2/README.md

 When changing as above, /hadoop/dfs/name and /hadoop/dfs/data paths must be added inside the container.

-* step 3 : 변경 사항을 적용할 컨테이너를 apply_all.sh에 추가합니다
+* step 3 : Add the container to apply the changes to apply_all.sh
-./configuration_modify.sh $HADOOP_HOME $CONTAINER_NAME $ROLE 오 같은 명령행을 추가합니다.
+Add a command line like ./configuration_modify.sh $HADOOP_HOME $CONTAINER_NAME $ROLE.

 * step 4 : run "apply_all.sh"
 instruction | ./apply_all.sh
-변경사항이 적용됩니다.
+As a result, the changes are applied.

 ## Verification